googleapis/google-cloud-python/docs/monitoring-usage.rst

 ...      'status': 'successful'
 ... })

-Please refer to the `Metrics`_ documentation for more information.

 With a ``Metric`` and ``Resource`` in hand, the :class:`~gcloud.monitoring.client.Client` can be used to write :class:`~gcloud.monitoring.timeseries.Point` values.